Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 9) Other useful features

-Point 3: Durability, waterproofness, low temperature operation
+Point 3: Durability, waterproofing, and operation at low temperatures

 1) Durability